arthurlovekin/protobot_description/README.md

 - convert urdf to sdf: `gz sdf -p protobot.urdf > protobot.sdf`
 - Colons in XML comments in the URDF can break the parsing

-I was having trouble getting Gazebo to find the meshes in protobot_core.xacro (dynamically setting GZ_SIM_RESOURCE_PATH to find the protobot_description package was hard).
+I was having trouble getting Gazebo to find the meshes in protobot_core.urdf.xacro (dynamically setting GZ_SIM_RESOURCE_PATH to find the protobot_description package was hard).
 To fix this, I changed the syntax to include meshes from `<mesh filename="package://protobot_description/meshes/collision_wheel_v4.stl"/>`